coding-kitties/Investing-Algorithm-Framework-Documentation/static/articles/documentation-introduction/getting-started.md

 The algorithms created with the framework consist out of different components.
 These components are in-line with the cycles that make up the framework.

-To read more about the cycles of an investing algorithm read the following [article](https://investing-algorithm-framework.com/documentation/introduction/core-concepts)
+To read more about the operational cycles of an investing algorithm made with the framework we recommend reading the following [article](https://investing-algorithm-framework.com/documentation/tutorials/fundamentals/core-concepts)

 For a basic algorithm the following components are needed: DataProvider, Strategy, PortfolioManager, OrderExecutor and a AlgorithmContext.

 The framework makes sure that each of the components are called in the right order.
+The following basic example shows a complete algorithm working on the binance broker.

 ## Basic Example

 ```python